 With some things, you truly need time and experience to get better at something.
 If I hadn’t spent so much time writing the past two years, I wouldn’t be where I am today.

-I’m not saying I’m very good at blogging but I’ve gotten better.
+I’m not saying I’m very good at blogging but I’ve improved.
 That’s all I can ask for, right?

 8) Everything is at Your Own Pace